nishantm96/nishantm96.github.io/README.md

 # Frontend Mentor Solutions

-This is a repo of solutions for Frontend Mentor Challenges - [Frontend Mentor Solutions](https://nishantm96.github.io).
+This is a repo of my solutions for Frontend Mentor Challenges.

 ## List of Solutions